syncfusion-content/flutter-docs/Flutter/radial-gauge/how-to.md

 1. Once you add your code, now you can compile and check for errors.
 To compile the code, click on the compile button on the right side as shown in the demo and save the process.

-Small demo for adding dependencies:
+Small demo for Compiling Code:

 -> need to add demo